nicholasverdugo/Obsidian/Senior Project/ShapeWorks Workflow.md

 	- Remesh
 - Fill holes should always be selected for our purposes, this also speeds up grooming by quite a bit
 - Smooth should not be selected, as it creates a mesh that loses much of the surface detail we need in this use case
+	- WindowedSinc with 1 iteration produces good results.
+Look into this more!
 - Remesh is what we are going to be messing with the most, but it seems like the default settings work well so far.

 ### Section 3b: Optimizing